IBM/maximo-labs/MkDocs/apm_8.9/docs/about.md

 # Contributors to IBM Maximo APM V8.9 Lab

+- Juan Gu -  <gujuan@cn.ibm.com>
 - Carlos Ferreira - <carlosyells@yahoo.com>
 - John Douglas

 ---

-© 2022 International Business Machines Corporation.
+© 2023 International Business Machines Corporation.
 No part of this lab document may be reproduced or transmitted in any form without written permission from IBM.

 U.S. Government Users Restricted Rights — use, duplication or disclosure restricted by GSA ADP Schedule Contract with IBM.